telliott99/build-C/README.md

 printf("AD: %d;", x);
 ```

 The compiler complains that "implicit declaration of function 'f1' is invalid in C99".
-But it's just a warning.
+But it will still build.
 Run the app, and the debugger prints:

 ```
 f1: 1;AD: 2;
 ```

+I tried to fix this by addding the file `add.h` to the Adder framework, and following the instructions in `Adder.h`, but it didn't help.

 #### Step 10:  Use the Adder framework from a new Xcode Cocoa app written in Swift.